• Skip to main content

 Jump to Recipe Print Recipe

-This Lemon Olive Oil Ricotta Cake is a soft, tender cake bursting with fresh citrus flavor.
-Made with creamy ricotta and extra virgin olive oil, it has a perfectly moist texture—like a mix between cake and cheesecake.
-Perfect dessert for Easter, brunch, special occasions, or no reason at all.
+This delicious Lemon Ricotta Cake is a moist, tender single-layer cake bursting with fresh citrus flavor.
+Made in one bowl with creamy ricotta cheese and extra virgin olive oil, it has a velvety, slightly dense texture - like a cross between cake and cheesecake.
+Top it with fresh berries and whipped cream for the perfect Easter, brunch, or quick dessert anytime.

 a piece of lemon olive oil ricotta cake on a white plate.